Automorphism groups of rigid affine surfaces: the identity component: Birational geometry of weighted graphs

 Similarly, one can show that for any $a, b>0$ the minimal linear graphs with sequences of weights

-are birationally equivalent, cf. Proposition~\ref{prop:classification}. \end{example} The following criterion of affiness is a particular case of the Goodman criterion \cite[Theorem 1]{Go69}. \begin{lemma} Let $(X,D)$ is an NC-pair.
-The open surface $Y=X\setminus\supp D$ is affine if and only if there is a sequence of blowups $\phi\colon X'\to X$ in the points of $\supp D$ and infinitesimally near points such that $\supp \phi^*(D)$ coincides with the support of an effective ample divisor on $X$. \end{lemma} \begin{remark} In particular, if $\supp D$ coincides with the support of an effective ample divisor then $Y$ is affine.
-Anyway, if $Y$ is affine then $\supp D$ is connected and cannot be contractible, see the next Lemma \ref{lem:Hartogs}. \end{remark} The assumption that the surface $Y=X\setminus\supp D$ is affine imposes severe restrictions on the dual graph $\Gamma(D)$. \begin{lemma} Let $(X,D)$ be an NC-pair such that the surface $Y=X\setminus\supp D$ is affine.
-Then the following hold. \begin{enumerate} \item[(a)] $\supp D$ is connected and supports a nef \footnote{I.e. numerically effective.} divisor. \item[(b)] The dual graph $\Gamma(D)$ is connected, the intersection form $I(\Gamma(D))$ is not negative definite, and $D$ and $\Gamma(D)$ are not contractible. \item[(c)] If $D=C$ is a curve, then $C^2>0$ and the linear system $|C|$ is ample.
-If, moreover, $C$ is smooth and rational then $X$ is rational. \end{enumerate} \end{lemma} \begin{proof} It is well known that $\supp D$ is connected if $Y$ is affine, see e.g. \cite[p.
+are birationally equivalent, cf. Theorem~\ref{prop:classification}. \end{example} The assumption that the surface $Y=X\setminus\supp D$ is affine imposes severe restrictions on the dual graph $\Gamma(D)$. \begin{lemma} Let an NC-pair $(X,D)$ be a completion of a normal affine surface $Y=X\setminus\supp D$.
+Then the following hold. \begin{enumerate} \item[(a)] $\supp D$ is connected and supports an effective ample divisor. \item[(b)] The dual graph $\Gamma(D)$ is connected, the intersection form $I(\Gamma(D))$ is not seminegative definite, and $D$ and $\Gamma(D)$ are not contractible. \item[(c)] If $\supp D=C$ is an irreducible, reduced curve, then $C^2>0$ and the linear system $|C|$ is ample.
+If, moreover, $C$ is smooth and rational, then $X$ is rational. \end{enumerate} \end{lemma} \begin{proof} According to the Goodman criterion of affiness for surfaces \cite[Theorem 2]{Go69} (cf. also \cite[Lemma 2]{Gi1}), $\supp D$ coincides with the support of an ample divisor $H$ on $X$.
+The connectedness of $\supp D=\supp H$ follows now from the Lefschetz hyperplane section theorem, see e.g. \cite[p.
 166, Corollary]{Go69} or \cite[Corollary II.6.2]{Har70}.
-Hence $\Gamma(D)$ is connected.
-Consider a proper embedding $Y\hookrightarrow \A^n$ and the closure $\overline{ Y}$ of $Y$ in $\PP^n\supset\A^n$.
-The hyperplane at infinity in $\PP^n$ cuts out an ample effective divisor $\overline{H}$ on $\overline{ Y}$ with $\supp\overline{H}=\overline{ Y}\setminus Y$.
-Let $\pi'\colon (X',H'_{\rm red})\to (\overline{Y}, \overline{H}_{\rm red})$ be a partial embedded resolution of singularities such that $(X',H'_{\rm red})$ is an SNC-completion of $Y$ and $H'=(\pi')^*(\overline{H})$ is an effective divisor on $X'$ with $\supp H'= X'\setminus Y$.
-By the Projection Formula, $H'$ is nef, see \cite[Example 1.4.4]{Laz04}.
-According to Lemma \ref{lem:bir-NC-surfaces} there exists a commutative diagram
+Hence the graph $\Gamma(D)$ is connected.
+This proves statement (a).